vrothberg/troll/README.md

 The Linux community has in general two ways to deal with configurations for testing:

 1. Maintaining a pre-defined set of configurations
     * Developers, maintainers and continuous-integration frameworks, for instance [Kernel CI](https://kernelci.org/) or Intel's [0-Day infrastructure](https://01.org/lkp/) have a set of configs depending on the drivers, subsystem, architecture, etc. that is subject of testing.
 Such configs are known to work well for testing huge parts of the system.
-However, the configs need to be maintained and evolved as the variability model evolves (i.e., Kconfig, Kbuild, #ifdefs, etc).
+However, the configs need to be maintained and evolved as the variability model (i.e., Kconfig, Kbuild, #ifdefs, etc) evolves as well.

 2. Using ```$ make randconfig```
     * ```randconfig``` assigns random values to most configuration options, depending on the selected architecture (e.g., ARM, X86_64).
 Such random configs are widely used in continuous integrations and have proven to detect a huge amount of bugs -- just browse [Linux mailing lists](http://vger.kernel.org/vger-lists.html).